codsen/codsen/packages/string-strip-html/readme.md

 "&nbsp;     Hi!
 Please shop now!      &nbsp;"
 ```

 Notice how space chunks between `nbsp`'s and text are retained when `opts.trimOnlySpaces` is set to `true`.
-But the default is `false`, this feature if off by default.
+But the default is `false`; this feature is off by default.

 ### `opts.dumpLinkHrefsNearby`